 To learn more poker and card game vocabulary go to our card games exercise menu

 To help you do this exercise, below is the order/rank of the ten different hands/combination of cards in Poker which you read in the first part of this exercise.
-You don't need to read it again.
+If you do the first part of this exercise, you don't need to read it again.
 I would only use this if you are unsure about where to rank/order the cards in the quiz/test that comes after it.

 In the following quiz you will find images of 12 different poker hands.
 You have to rate/rank how good the poker hand is in comparison with the other 12 poker hands that are shown in the quiz.
 '1st' is for the best poker hand and '12th' is for the worst poker hand.